MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/troubleshoot-forms.md

 ### How to troubleshoot

-The `XrmNavigation` operation in [Monitor](../../maker/model-driven-apps/monitor-form-checker.md) helps you identify the script that's causing unexpected behavior.
+The `XrmNavigation` operation in [Monitor](../../maker/model-driven-apps/monitor-form-checker.md) contains callstack that helps you identify the script that's causing unexpected behavior.

 > [!div class="mx-imgBorder"]
 > ![XrmNavigation operation in Monitor.](media/form-checker-navigation.png "XrmNavigation operation in [Monitor](../../maker/model-driven-apps/monitor-form-checker.md)")